Skip to content

 Before you begin

-• Access to an agentic AI workspace.
+• Access to an Agentic AI workspace in OPAQUE.

 Workflow lifecycle

-Step 1.
-Build your first workflow
+Step 1: Build your workflow

 Start by navigating to the workspace where your workflow will live.

-1. Go to Workspaces, open an agentic AI workspace from the list, and select the Workflows tab.
+1. Go to Workspaces, open an Agentic AI workspace from the list, and select the Workflows tab.
 This tab lists all workflows created in the selected workspace.
 If none exist, the page will be blank.

 Go to Workspaces > Workflows to create agentic workflows.